Preserving Scotland’s nature and culture is a vital priority for many wildlife organisations across the country.

 “We have one main meeting with the consortium at the beginning of the year, where we can identify their priorities and start to build courses around them,” said Libby.
 “We also contact our partners and ask them, with the priorities in mind, what courses they can put together for us to offer the consortium and their participants.

 “These courses are constantly tweaked to meet the needs of our consortium and before participants go out they send a biography which identifies their exact aims for that particular course.”

-For example, Firm of ARCH’s Polish partner, Society for The Coast, plans to coordinate a coastal erosion programme.
-While they usually focus on wetland management, they changed their course to recognise coastal issues, as 2020 is Scotland’s Year of Coasts and Waters – a new priority for the consortium.
+For example, Firm of ARCH’s Polish partner, Society for The Coast, planned to coordinate a coastal erosion programme.
+While they usually focus on wetland management, they changed their course to recognise coastal issues, as 2020 was Scotland’s Year of Coasts and Waters – it was a new priority for the consortium.